The experience you want; the confidence you need.

 Meet Michael Green

 Michael Green began his way up the publishing ladder as an editorial assistant for a boutique children’s book imprint called Philomel.
-He would go on to spend the next 27 years with Philomel, climbing to the roles of President and Publisher while redefining the imprint as a commercial force and a cornerstone for Penguin Young Readers group.
+He would go on to spend the next 27 years with Philomel, climbing to the roles of President and Publisher while redefining the imprint as a commercial force and a cornerstone for Penguin Young Readers group (Penguin Random House).
 As an editor, he acquired and helped develop 30 New York Times bestselling titles, including several that went all the way to #1.
 As head of Philomel, Michael also oversaw the release of multiple award-winning and international bestsellers, working hand in hand with some of the sharpest marketing, publicity, sales, foreign rights, and production teams in the business, broadening his experience with every aspect of a book’s journey to publication and beyond.

 Meet Kaitlin Severini